Fault claims and no-claims bonuses

 Putting things right

-If we decide it was unfair for you to accept liability for an accident, we'll tell you to change the way the claim's been recorded, so that the customer’s current premium can be recalculated.
+For example, if we decide it was unfair for you to accept liability for an accident, we’ll tell you to change the way the claim was recorded, so he customer’s current premium can be recalculated.
 If the customer has been unfairly paying more for their insurance, we’ll also tell you to refund the extra money.
+Or if your customer service has been poor, we may tell you to pay compensation for any distress or inconvenience this has caused.

 Case study